 PA Sleep Consultant for Kids with Down Syndrome

 Melissa Doman provides sleep consulting in Pennsylvania for children with down syndrome.
-At Melissa Doman Sleep Consulting, we understand that you face special challenges, and that’s why we offer services only to parents with special needs children.
+At Melissa Doman Sleep Consulting, we understand that you face special challenges, and that’s why we offer services only to parents with children with special needs.
 Please contact us today to get more information on how we can help you and your child the rest you need.